 Fresh fruit is always a great option for an on-the-go snack.
 For road trips, choose less-messy berries like blueberries and strawberries.
 Grapes, sliced apples, and peeled oranges are all great options, as well, and we'll often toss in a bunch of bananas for extra variety.

-Dried fruits are typically more expensive than their fresh counterparts, so we pack them and dole them out more sparingly.
+Dried fruits are typically more expensive than their fresh counterparts, so we pack them in snack bags and dole them out more sparingly.
 Less expensive options are raisins and dried cranberries, but I happen to love to munch on dried mango, cherries and apricots with almonds.
 Tip: check out the Great Value line of dried fruits at Walmart for significant savings over the national brands!

 Fresh veggies aren't my kids' favorite snack, but packing a thick-ish dip helps make them more appealing.
 Baby carrots and snap peas with individual hummus servings or celery sticks with individual peanut butter servings have made the cut.
 Individual serving sizes are almost always more expensive than their full size counterparts, but these dips are an exception for the convenience of not having a ton of containers that need washed when we reach our destination